 Example 2.
-You and your former spouse provided your child's total support for 1995.
-You had custody of your child under your 1990 divorce decree, but on October 16, 1995, a new custody decree granted custody to your former spouse.
+You and your former spouse provided your child's total support for the year.
+You had custody of your child under your 1990 divorce decree, but in October, a new custody decree granted custody to your former spouse.
 Because you had custody for the greater part of the year, you are considered to have provided more than half the child's support.